james-s-tayler/questions/README.md

  - How does it get built?
  - How do I deploy it to QA?
  - How do I release it to production?
+ - How can I tell the current version running in production?
  - How can I see how it behaves in production?
  - What is the future of this thing?
+ - What don't we love about this thing?

 ## For finding problems
  - Is this a problem?